2023 Grant Program

 Grant funding opportunity to support dental hygiene research and education

-CFDHRE is pleased to launch its 2022 grant program!
+CFDHRE is pleased to launch our 2023 grant program!

 Canada's only charity dedicated exclusively to dental hygiene research and education invites proposals for a one-year research project that will advance the dental hygiene body of knowledge and, ultimately, enhance the oral health and well-being of Canadians.

-- Spring/Summer 2022- Funding decisions and grant announcements.
+- Spring/Summer 2023- Funding decisions, notifications, and grant announcements.

 How to Apply

 - The principal applicant must be a registered dental hygienist in Canada and a member of the Canadian Dental Hygienists Association (CDHA), except in the case where s/he is conducting the research as a graduate student and will be the co-applicant while her/his research advisor/supervisor will be the principal applicant.
 In this case, the dental hygiene co-applicant must still be a member of CDHA.